 Commencement of the proposed Phase 2 activities and target testing drilling were impacted by corporate matters, with the turn-over of 3 of a 5-person board and associated 29% shareholder overhang.
-These corporate impediments were addressed in 2018, with the technical team retained and strengthened (with the addition of Barry de Wet as consultant geophysicist), exploration portfolio advanced in a prudent manner, and the Company significantly strengthening both its board and shareholder register.
-The Company's is now planning on to drill test two of the most exciting targets in the Southern Gobi, at Bronze Fox and East Tsagaan Suvarga, which host 5 independent and large-scale porphyry targets with drill permits to hand.
+These corporate impediments were addressed in 2018, with the Technical Team retained and strengthened (with the addition of Barry de Wet as consultant geophysicist), exploration portfolio advanced in a prudent manner, and the Company significantly strengthening both its board and shareholder register.